imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

     style="max-width:40em;width:100%;display:block;margin-left: auto;margin-right: auto;"
     alt="A representation of a control-flow graph">

+In particular, since liveness is now taken care of by the structure of the CFG itself, we no longer need to keep track of live variable sets in label contexts, and hence can define them to simply be maps $\mathcal{L}$ from labels to parameter types $A$.

-In particular, we may introduce the syntactic class of regions $l, r$ with typing rule
+We may hence introduce the syntactic class of regions $l, r$ with typing rule

 $$
 \boxed{\Gamma \vdash r \rhd \mathcal{L}}
 $$

 $$
 \frac{
     \Gamma \vdash b : \Delta \quad